Houseplants, Tropicals, Citrus, and Figs

-- Once the frost has done its job it’s time to take the remainder of the leaves off and trim up your fig tree.
+- Once the frost has done its job, it’s time to take the remainder of the leaves off and trim up your fig tree.
 You basically want to make your tree look like a stumpy stick figure by trimming the branches way back.

 - Next, wrap it up loosely in some burlap and place it in a cool dark spot for the winter.
 Usually, an attached garage or attic works best.

-- Now that your plant is ready for its long winter sleep, you will give it about 1 cup of water every month during this time.
+- Now that your plant is ready for its long winter sleep, give it about 1 cup of water every month during this time.
 It’s enough to keep it alive but not let it come out of dormancy.